Relationship of Prince Andrew and Jeffrey Epstein: Allegations and related developments

 In a 2025 interview with the US Department of Justice, Maxwell said she had not introduced Andrew to Epstein and described Giuffre's allegations as "rubbish".
-She further said the photograph showing her with Andrew was "literally a fake".
-Maxwell stated she was not present at the time of the alleged incident and questioned the physical plausibility of the account.
+She further claimed that the photograph showing her with Andrew was "literally a fake".
+Maxwell stated that she had not been present at the time of the alleged incident and questioned the physical plausibility of the account.
 Her remarks were published in DOJ transcripts.
-In September of the same year, newly released documents turned over by the Epstein estate to the House Oversight Committee revealed that on 12 May 2000, Andrew travelled with Epstein and Maxwell on a private jet from Teterboro, New Jersey, to West Palm Beach, Florida.
+In September that year, newly released documents turned over by the Epstein estate to the House Oversight Committee revealed that, on 12 May 2000, Andrew travelled with Epstein and Maxwell on a private jet from Teterboro, New Jersey, to West Palm Beach, Florida.
 He had officially flown on 11 May 2000 from London to New York to attend a reception for the National Society for the Prevention of Cruelty to Children before returning to the UK on 15 May.
-In the documents, a client named Andrew appeared to have received massages in February and May 2000 paid for with $200 cheques.
+Between 12 and 15 May 2000, Andrew alongside Sarah Ferguson, visited Peter Nygård's home in Lyford Cay, Bahamas, according to a 25 May 2000 New York Times article about Lyford Cay, which stated that Andrew and Ferguson had visited 2 weeks earlier.
+In the documents, a client named Andrew also appeared to have received massages in February and May 2000, paid for with $200 cheques.

 On 18 October 2025, it was alleged that Andrew had instructed one of his taxpayer-funded personal protection officers to investigate Giuffre – including obtaining her date of birth and US Social Security number – in an apparent attempt to "dig up dirt" on her, shortly before the widely circulated photograph of them together came to light.
-The Metropolitan Police later announced they were assessing the alleged misuse of police resources and the claim that Andrew "pressured" the officer to "dig up dirt" on Giuffre.
+The Metropolitan Police later announced that they were assessing the alleged misuse of police resources and the claim that Andrew "pressured" the officer to "dig up dirt" on Giuffre, but subsequently confirmed that no further action would be taken, stating that a further assessment had revealed no additional evidence of criminal acts or misconduct.

 Giuffre's posthumous memoir, Nobody's Girl, was published in October 2025 and described her alleged encounters with Andrew.
 In it, she claimed that, in addition to his attempts to avoid being served papers related to her civil case against him, Andrew's team had tried "to hire internet trolls to hassle me".
-Giuffre stated that her sexual encounter with him on 10 March 2001 was the first of three occasions where she was forced to have sex with him.

-On 30 October 2025, upon announcement of the removal of Andrew's titles, Buckingham Palace stated, "These censures are deemed necessary, notwithstanding the fact that he continues to deny the allegations against him.
+Giuffre stated that her sexual encounter with him on 10 March 2001 was the first of three occasions on which she was forced to have sex with him.
+On 30 October 2025, upon announcement of the removal of Andrew's titles, Buckingham Palace stated: "These censures are deemed necessary, notwithstanding the fact that he continues to deny the allegations against him.
 Their Majesties wish to make clear that their thoughts and utmost sympathies have been, and will remain with, the victims and survivors of any and all forms of abuse."